 Common Reasons for Claim Denials

 Why was your workers’ compensation claim denied?
-The question is straightforward, but the answer might be as complicated as it is important to understand.
-Our attorneys can investigate your claim to figure out why the insurance company denied it, and if there are any holes in their argument that we can exploit.
+Our attorneys are here to investigate your claim and figure out why the insurance company denied it, and if there are any holes in their argument that we can exploit.

 The insurer might have denied your workers’ compensation claim if: